ArgoCanada/argoFloats/README.md

 ```
 where, of course, the `devtools` package must be installed first, if it is not
 already present on the user's system.
 It is also necessary to have reasonably
-up-to-date versions of the `oce` and `ocedata` packages installed, which is
+up-to-date versions of the `oce` and `ocedata` packages installed.
+The very
-accomplished with
+latest versions may be installed with
 ```R
 install_github('dankelley/oce', ref='develop')
 install_github('dankelley/ocedata', ref='develop')